Being Human unit

-We provided workshops and interviews with industry experts, including a documentary film-maker, a sustainable futures researcher, specialist librarians and local community activists.
-In addition, we asked our guests to provide resources, and help designs tasks for the team’s by-weekly challenges.
+In 2020/2021, we delivered the unit through facilitated online and blended workshops and structured teaching around a series of bi-weekly design and research challenges.
+We provided workshops and interviews with industry experts, including a documentary filmmaker, a sustainable futures researcher, specialist librarians and local community activists.
+In addition, we asked our guests to provide resources and help designs tasks for the team’s by-weekly challenges.

 Each week in the unit we provide a facilitated teaching session, video lectures from teaching staff and industry guests, case studies, and library resources to help our students complete each challenge.
 These included:

-The outcomes for the tasks set in the challenges included reflective writing, map-making, photography, and social media posts.
+The outcomes for the challenges included reflective writing, map-making, photography, and social media posts.
 At the end of the unit, we asked our student teams to submit their Design by Nature Awards submissions.

 Our student team ‘Natural Plushies’ were shortlisted for the award and received funding to develop their design.
 This success demonstrates the value of my engaged approach to teaching in this unit.